FC Denver

-FC Denver is an American Soccer Club based in Denver, Colorado.
-The club plays in the Colorado Premier League (under USASA umbrella) and participates in regional and national tournaments the U.S. Open Cup, The Las Vegas Silver Mug, and Colorado State Cup tournaments.
+FC Denver is an American soccer club based in Denver, Colorado.
+The club plays in the Colorado Premier League (under USSSA umbrella) and participates in regional and national tournaments the U.S. Open Cup, The Las Vegas Silver Mug, and Colorado State Cup tournaments.
 Previously, the club participated in the Premier Arena Soccer League between 2012 and 2014.
 The club has five men's teams (Premier, United, U19, Masters (Over-30), & Legends (Over-30)).
 Although the club's crest honors the colors of Denver's city flag, the club wears its traditional colors of green, white, and black.

 History

 FC Denver was founded in winter 2005/2006 and played its first match in March 2006.
 FC Denver began as a single men's amateur soccer team playing in the now defunct Comets Soccer League.
 The club grew to four outdoor teams by 2011.

 The club's top men's team, Premier, which has won the 2013 & 2015 Colorado State Cup.
-The win qualified them for the 2013-14 USSSA National Championships in March 2014 where they lost in the semifinals to eventual champion Colorado Rovers S.C.
+The win qualified them for the 2013-14 USSSA national championships in March 2014 where they lost in the semifinals to eventual champion Colorado Rovers S.C.

 During the Fall of 2017, FC Denver won three qualifying matches to qualify for the 2018 US Open Cup.
-FC Denver went on to win its 2018 US Open Cup Round 1 match vs Azteca FC by a 4-2 scoreline and lose 3–2 to USL team Colorado Switchbacks FC in Round.
+FC Denver went on to win its 2018 US Open Cup round 1 match vs Azteca FC by a 4–2 scoreline and lose 3–2 to USL team Colorado Switchbacks FC in Round.
 In Summer of 2018, the club announced its first youth team, a U19 team to begin league play in Spring 2019.